Symmetry-Aware Transformer-based Mirror Detection: Conclusion

 \section{Conclusion}

 In this paper, we proposed a dual-path Symmetry-Aware Transformer-based mirror detection network (SATNet) for better mirror detection.
-We presented a new perspective to detect mirrors by leveraging loose symmetry relationships.
-Then, we suggested a dual-path network, introducing Swin Transformer as the backbone to enhance the ability of long-range dependencies understanding.
+We presented a new perspective on detecting mirrors by leveraging loose symmetry relationships.
+Then, we suggested a novel dual-path network, introducing a transformer pipeline to enhance the ability of long-range dependencies understanding for mirror detection.
 Furthermore, we proposed the Symmetry-Aware Attention Module (SAAM) to aggregate better feature representation of symmetry relations, while exploiting Contrast and Fusion Decoder Module (CFDM) to generate refined prediction maps progressively.
 Experimental results on multiple datasets demonstrate the benefit of loose symmetry relationships in mirror detection.
 Our network can effectively model such relationships and greatly improve the performance of mirror detection in comparison to state-of-the-arts.